 |a practice of shared resources such as tools, experience and problem solving.|

 TRACS WA supports a range of CoPs which provide supportive, interdisciplinary forums for the sharing and exchange of skills, knowledge and resources in subacute care with the aim of improving practice and the delivery of quality, patient centred care.

 CoP topics include: Cardiac rehabilitation and secondary prevention (CRSP), Stroke, the intersect between NDIS and WA Health, amputee care, compassionate care and COVID 19 Rehabilitation.

 The main aims of these CoPs are to:

 - improve practice and provide patient focussed care by identifying common issues best addressed through a collaborative approach

 - be a resource for support for individual group members, especially new practitioners

 - promote best practice at a service delivery or program level.

-The Subacute Care Community of Practice meets on a regular basis.
-If you would like to keep up to date with upcoming Community of Practice Events be sure to access our website on a regular basis and join our subscribers list via our online form.
+If you would like to keep up to date with upcoming CoP Events be sure to access our website on a regular basis and join our subscribers list via our online form.